MakeSchool/CCScrollingLayers/README.md

 CCScrollingLayers
 ==================================

-TODO: Update to cocos2d and Kobold2D versions 2.X
+TODO:

+1. Merge FreeScrollingLayer and ScrollTableLayer to use the same underlying free scrolling layer.

+2. Test (and fix) ScrollTableLayer for horizontal scrolling and for different fill orders (TopDown vs. others).

-cocos2D-iphone versions of a scrolling layer and a scrolling list, analogous to a UIScrollView and a UITableView (though many features of UIScrollViews and UITableViews are not implemented)
+cocos2D-iphone versions of a scrolling layer and a scrolling list, analogous to a UIScrollView and a UITableView (though many features of UIScrollViews and UITableViews are not implemented).
+Compatible with Kobold2D and cocos2d versions 2.X

 Examples created by Brian Chu for MakeGamesWithUs.
 Modifications by Brian Chu (see individual file comments)